ftripier/spookyc/README.md

 Surprise is a key element of being scared.

 It will come as no surprise to you, then, that Spookyland employs the element of surprise in its mandate to spook.
-Not unlike MongoDB, the spookylang runtime will unpredictably produce terrifying output.
+Not unlike MongoDB, the spookylang runtime will occasionally and unpredictably produce terrifying output.

 # Building It 🍬